TBD54566975/developer.tbd.website/site/docs/ssi/well-known-did.md

 #### Key Properties for Describing DID Configuration:
 - `wellKnownLocation` -  Indicating the hosting location for the content.
 - `didConfiguration` - The hosted content related to the configuration.
+- `linked_dids` - Array of JWT formatted Domain Linkage Credential entries.

 ## Host the Created DID Configuration

-Now that we have `wellKnownLocation`, let's ensure it resolves to a JSON file, and the contents of that file are the value of `didConfiguration`.
+Now that we have `wellKnownLocation`, let's ensure it resolves to a JSON file.

-With that in mind, in our example the URL `https://www.tbd.website/.well-known/did-configuration.json` should return the JSON object described below:
+- Create a directory at the root of your server called `.well-known`.
+- Create a new file in the `.well-known` directory called `did-configuration.json`.
+- Copy the json and paste it into the `did-configuration.json` file and save it.

 ```json
 {